Cell Phones - A Great Question!

 A very strong suggestion -- many students are doing this.

-Regardless of what U.S. carrier plan you choose to get when you get here, order a temporary plan and Sim card online and order it soon enough to have it with you when you leave -- Make sure it has a phone number that will activate as soon as you arrive in the U.S. Then you can use it immediately to call and receive calls... specifically to search for housing but also to contact us if you need help. :)
+Regardless of what U.S. carrier plan you choose to get when you arrive, order a temporary plan and sim card online (the minimum you can get, maybe lasting just a few days) so you will have it with you when you leave to come here.
+Then you can use it immediately to call and receive calls... specifically to search for housing but also to contact us if you need help. :)

 Switching off the temporary plan and keeping your same phone number is easy.

-Once you get here and choose what carrier you wish to use -- AT&T is most popular -- then tell them you want to keep the US number you have but move it to the new plan.
-Again, with any carrier they first need to make sure your phone works.
+Once you get here and choose what carrier you wish to use -- AT&T is most popular -- tell them you want to keep the US number you have, but move it to the new plan.
+(They will ask for the carrier & account that gave you the temporary sim card so keep the receipt or info on it when you order it.)

 ===========================

 Special note on International Calling -- Most students do not pay extra for this on their American plan.
-If you do want it, a better way might be to look for a cheaper rate with special International Calling Cards available online.
+If you do want it, a better way might be to look for a cheaper rate that uses a special International Calling Card.
+They are available online or at many commodity/food stores.

 Two important things to know about using cell phones in the U.S.

-First: If you have an international phone plan, it will not work in the U.S. because no one can call or text you back.
+First: If you have an international phone plan, it will not work to call American numbers because most Americans can't call or text your number back.
 We have 9 digits, you probably have 10.

 Second: Basically all plans will include Unlimited Talk & Text.
 Data plans are based on how much you need.
 International calling is always extra -- most students don't get this option on their American plan.

 Most of you have heard of Verizon, AT&T and T-Mobile.
-T-Mobile has poor receptions in Monterey so there is no local official "T-Mobile" store.
-This also means you cannot get a T-Mobile Sim card in Monterey.
-You can get them online, but before you do (they are cheaper), remember there is a reason why they can't sell them here.
+T-Mobile has poor receptions in much of the Monterey area.
+You may not be able to get a T-Mobile Sim card in Monterey.
+You can get them online, but before you do (they are cheaper), remember there is a reason why they they aren't as popular, even with students.
 There are also other various carriers that will sell you plans.
 Do not even try to get a plan with anyone else... you will be disappointed because of the poor reception.

-If you bring your own phone, be sure it's a newer recognized brand phone.
-Also, 3 gig phones are becoming harder to activate so they may not work.
-Be sure it's unlocked.
+If you bring your own phone, be sure it's a newer recognized brand phone, at least 4G.
+And, be sure it's unlocked.

 If you will be here for only a few short months, there are a couple cheaper options that might get you through...
 You probably won't use it as much as those here for a year or more.